 DEPARTURE – Wednesday, January 3

 The night was very windy and the wind didn’t completely cease in the morning.
 We went to Hapuna Beach again, and our son enjoyed some good waves on his boogie board.
 Back to the cottage, we packed, ate lunch and departed for Kona Airport.
 We are returning home with many wonderful memories!
-Thank you, the Big Island!
+Thank you, Big Island!
 Mahalo and Aloha!
 Until we meet again!

 For an alternative Big Island itinerary, check this article: Best Things to Do on the Big Island.
 A Sample Itinerary.
 It highlights some great things to do and to see, especially for the first-time visitors.
 And there is a map with those highlights at the end of the article.